dgyurov/SentimentAPI/README.md

 # SentimentAPI
-A Flask API able to translate a list of documents, and provide simple sentiment analysis.
+A Python based Flask API able to translate a list of documents, and provide simple sentiment analysis.